MadHarlekin/X96-Mini-Armbian/README.md

-Attempts to run current Linux-Kernels via Armbian/CoreELEC/LibreELEC on old TV set top boxes.

 Maybe you are like me and like to play with random hardware and wonder how far you can get it.

 The X96-Mini i found in a 4-pack for 15€ on ebay.
 According to the datasheet each box comes with Quad-Core A53, a small Mali-GPU, 2GB Ram and 16Gb emmc.
-Enough for some fun little testing.
+Enough for some fun little testing like a docker swarm or similar.

 I used Armbian and it's flashing tool to get a current image installed on a usb.
 As it is community driven there is a bit of extra work to do:
 1. Find the right dtb (device tree blob) and link it in the extlinux.conf fdt-section
 2. Rename the correct binary to "u-boot.ext"
-3. Hope that it boots
+3. Hope that it boots with the toothpick method!
 Inital tests didn't work due to the first finding:

 ## 1. Rebrands, Lies and NANDs: